kwkou/815/articles/hdinsight/hdinsight-hbase-build-java-maven.md

             $sub = Get-AzureSubscription -ErrorAction SilentlyContinue
             if(-not($sub))
             {
                 throw "No active Azure subscription found!
-If you have a subscription, use the Add-AzureAccount cmdlet to login to your subscription."
+If you have a subscription, use the Import-AzurePublishSettingsFile cmdlet to login to your subscription."
             }
         }